The Distributional Hypothesis: How Context Reveals Word Meaning

 weighting: How to weight context words based on distance from target.

-• 'none': All positions within window weighted equally.
+• 'none': All positions within window weighted equally (weight = 1 for all).

 • 'linear': Weight decreases linearly with distance.
+For a window of size kk, the weight at distance dd is (k+1d)/k(k + 1 - d) / k.
 Closer words contribute more.

-• 'harmonic': Weight is 1/d1/d where dd is distance.
-Strong emphasis on immediate neighbors.
+• 'harmonic': Weight is 1/d1/d where dd is the distance from the target word.
+Strong emphasis on immediate neighbors (distance 1 gets weight 1, distance 2 gets weight 0.5, etc.).

 • Recommendation: Linear or harmonic weighting typically improves vector quality.